RobeHerrera/ImageTransferTCP/README.md

 #### Inital version V1.0

+If you want to see the complete steps to complete the activity please see the DOC included in this repo.

 ### Updates 19 / JUL / 2018
 - Install Linux with Dockek.
 - Learning how to use Docker.